SciNet Consortium

 SciNet is a consortium of the University of Toronto and affiliated Ontario hospitals.
 It has received funding from both the federal and provincial government, Faculties at the University of Toronto, and affiliated hospitals.

 It is one of seven regional High Performance Computing consortia across Canada and is the most powerful university HPC system outside of the US.
 As of November 2008, the partially constructed systems were already ranked at #53 on the Top 500 List.
 It is also the only Canadian HPC in top one hundred of the list.
 The parallel systems were anticipated to rank around #50 and #25 upon completion in June 2009.
 The TOP500 list for June 2009 ranked the GPC iDataplex system at #16, while the TCS dropped to #80.

 The SciNet offices are based on the St. George street campus, however, to accommodate the large floor space and power needs, the datacentre facility is housed in a warehouse about 30 km north of campus in Vaughan.

 At the core of SciNet research are six key areas of study: Astronomy and Astrophysics, Aerospace and Biomedical Engineering, High Energy Particle Physics, Integrative Computational Biology, Planetary Physics, and Theoretical Chemical Physics.

 History

 SciNet was initially formed in the fall of 2004 following an agreement between the Canadian high-performance computing community to develop a response to the newly created National Platform Fund.
 The community felt that funding from the NPF would enable the development of a collective national capability in HPC.
 The Canadian HPC community was successful in its NPF proposal and SciNet was awarded a portion of that funding.

 SciNet finalized its contract with IBM to build the system in July 2008 and the formal announcement was August 14, 2008.
 On Thursday, June 18, 2009, the most powerful supercomputer in Canada went online and would have ranked twelfth most powerful computer worldwide had it been completed six months earlier.

+In 2016, SciNet moved its office to the MaRS Discovery District.